lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 1. It **MUST** have `lem`.
   * The `lem` must be present because a processor might render one of the readings in an `app` as the printed text.
 2. `lem` **MUST** be an empty node.
-  * If `lem` is empty it should have an `@n="suggested-lemma"` attribute, the value of which should normally be the word to appear in the critical text that immediately proceeds the app.
+  * If `lem` is empty it should have an `@n="suggested-lemma-value"` attribute, the value of which should normally be the word to appear in the critical text that immediately proceeds the app.
 (This value makes it considerably easier for processors to find a suitable lemma for a print apparatus.)
 3. `lem` **MAY** have `@wit` or `@source` attribute.
 4. `rdg` **MUST** have `@wit` or `@source`.
 5. `rdg` **MUST** have `@type=present`.